Stir-Fried Tofu with Eggplant

 Japanese Eggplant is a type of long-thin eggplant that’s perfect for grilling or using in stir-fries, but you can use cubes of any type of eggplant in this recipe.
 See more about different types of eggplant.

-How to Make Stir-Fried Tofu with Eggplant and Red Bell Pepper:
+How to Make Stir-Fried Tofu with Eggplant:

 (Scroll down for complete recipe with nutritional information.)